Discover Vermont, One Story at a Time 🏔️

 DonateDonate monthlyDonate yearly

-• Unique Vermont Town Names and Their Stories 🤔🗺️
+• Strange Vermont Town Names and the Stories Behind Them: Satan’s Kingdom, Calais, and More

 Vermont has a reputation.
 Maple syrup.
 Ski towns.
 Progressive politics.
 Cozy inns.
 But look closer and you’ll find a wilder story etched into the signs nailed up along its winding backroads.
 This is a place where town names don’t just sound odd.
 They are odd.
 They beg questions.
 They pick fights with pronunciation.
 And they almost always come with a hell of a backstory.